 Topics Electives

 Topics Electives provide guided practice in reading, interpreting, and critiquing scientific literature relevant to the field of Cell & Molecular Biology.
+A minimum of 1 credit is required.

-CM 700Critical Analysis of Scientific Literature2
+CM 700Critical Analysis of Scientific Literature1

 BMS 796A/NB 796CGroup Study: Topics in Neuroscience1-4